 Two of the automatics turned out to be power distribution nodes.
 They exploded spectacularly and the entire base was plunged into darkness.
 Kenst didn’t wait for somebody to find the switches to restore power, and moved forward again.
 He could see now that the markings of the targets were part of a dim hazy fog in the air in front of him.
 Even in the dark, he could still see the targets clearly.
 He resumed firing while dragging the bag and stumbling forward alongside the rubble.
 The mist was piled up all around Kenst now, adhering to him without tactilely touching him.

 As he moved away from the protection of the wall, bullets began thudding around him.
 Some hissed as they hit Chae’s shield.
 Momentarily, fear nearing panic gripped him in an adrenaline-powered vise as he desperately hoped Chae was right about the shield.
-His rage wanted to shout at those shooting that they were targeting a kid who only wanted to get away.
+His rage wanted to shout at those shooting that he only wanted to get away.

 Kenst realized that the lightning that was striking out at the targets now wasn’t fired from the haze around him, but from above him.
 He looked up in time to see a glowing ball a meter in diameter coalesce hissing above his head.
 Congealed from the mist flowing up around his body, the ball extended crackling electric arcs outward to create a protective cage around him.
 The ball formed mandibles to fire balls of plasma at incoming missiles and rocket-propelled grenades.
 Spinnerets took shape and threw loops of lightning to intercept inward flashing weapon beams.
 Mist closed around him to solidify and thickened his armor.
 The tiny thorns all over the armor thickened and lengthened.
 The rest of the mist was flowing upward, faster and faster.
 Some of it formed armor around Chae’s “body” that matched his own.